leighton075/075-bot/README.md

 ## Todo

 - Fix inventory value api response error
-- Add ability to stalk by email
+- Add user authentication via Azure so I can learn how to use it
-- Add embeds to username stalk and anything else that needs to look pretty
+- Add embeds to anything that needs to look pretty

 ## Disclaimer